 American Typewriter Co., New York, 1901 – serial no.2138

-To type on the strange American Visible typewriter, one slides the nickel-plated selector back and forth over the keyboard (using either of the four pointers on the selector) to choose a character.
-The lever on the left side of the machine is then activated causing a metal rod to push the character forwards from a strip of molded rubber characters (shown below) against the platen.
-Two felt ink rollers kept the rubber characters inked as one moved the selector back and forth.
+To type on the unusual American Visible typewriter, one slides the nickel-plated selector back and forth over the keyboard, using any of the four pointers on the selector, to choose a character.
+The lever on the left side is then pressed, causing a metal rod to push the selected character, molded in rubber, against the platen.
+The rubber character strip (shown below in the second image) was kept inked by two felt rollers as the selector moved.

-This typewriter sold for low price of only $3.98 in the Sears, Roebuck and Co. catalogue.
+This typewriter was offered at the remarkably low price of just $3.98 in the Sears, Roebuck and Co. catalogue.

 “So simple in construction that even a child can operate it without an instructor.”